Tsokis/Vanilla-Javascript/README.md

 ClassExamples: Examples of javascript classes
 #
 AlgorithmsJs: Algorithms displayed as User Interface with an auto-image slider and some simple animations.
 Still in work,current algorithms:1)reverse a string and 2)check if a string is palindrome
+    ----On progress-----
+#
+Analytics: Trying to implement analytics front-end page
+    ----On progress-----